^

 Recipes

-• Honey on an empty stomach at a pancreatitis helps to get rid of a nausea and to adjust digestion.
-The recipe works well: mix 200 g of honey, good butter, aloe leaves and cocoa powder passed through the meat grinder.
-All is mixed until a uniform mixture is obtained, which is placed in a glass jar and stored in a refrigerator.
-Daily, morning and evening, half an hour before a meal, dissolve one tablespoon of medicine in 200 ml of warm milk or water and drink.
-Treatment can be continued for several months, until complete recovery.
+• Honey on an empty stomach for pancreatitis helps to get rid of nausea and improve digestion.
+This recipe works well: mix 200 g of honey, good butter, aloe leaves passed through a meat grinder and cocoa powder.
+Mix everything until a uniform mixture is obtained, which is placed in a glass jar and stored in the refrigerator.
+Every day, morning and evening, half an hour before meals, dissolve one tablespoon of the medicine in 200 ml of warm milk or water, drink.
+Treatment can be continued for several months until complete recovery.

-• Milk with honey for pancreatitis is consumed on an empty stomach - it improves digestive processes and prepares the system for digestion of food.
-For a night you should not drink such a drink: after it you need to eat a little.
+• Milk with honey for pancreatitis is consumed on an empty stomach - this improves digestive processes and prepares the system for digesting food.
+You should not drink such a drink at night: after it, you must eat a little.

 Contraindications

-• in severe cases anaphylactic shock develops.
+• In severe cases, anaphylactic shock develops.

-• In addition to allergies, there are other contraindications:
+• Besides allergies, there are other contraindications:

 Possible risks

-• Were allergic reactions to medications?
+• Have you had any allergic reactions to medications?

 You are reporting a typo in the following text: